ABOUT THE PROGRAM

 I live in Bozeman, Montana, and purchased an all-electric 2022 Chevrolet Bolt in August 2021.
 I chose an all-electric vehicle (EV) because it is more energy efficient than an internal combustion engine vehicle, and I believe it is critical we reduce greenhouse gas emissions.
 I love that I’m driving on sunshine!
 I sized my solar electric (photovoltaic) system to power an EV, and I’m currently averaging six miles per kWh.
 I chose the 2022 Bolt because of its 259-mile range on a full charge, its size, and the $31,000 base price.
 It is also about $5,000 less than the 2021 model, DC fast charge is standard, and a Level 2 charging equipment installation is included.
 I purchased a ChargePoint Level 2 charger for $699 and the install was coordinated by Qmerit and conducted by Insight Electric in early October.
 I can provide test drives and explain the different levels and standards of charging.
 I can help you determine how to drive on sunshine, and I’m willing to accompany you to a dealership since some sales staff are just learning about EVs.

 Hello all!
 As Executive Director, it isn’t new for you to be hearing from me about electric vehicles, but you may not have known that I personally own and drive a Chevrolet Volt.
 I purchased the Volt in February of 2015.
 At that time YTCC was working towards introducing more Level II stations throughout the region and advocating for DC Fast Charging infrastructure, however there just wasn‘t enough infrastructure or full electric vehicle options to fit my family and work travel needs.
-Fortunately the Chevrolet Volt provided everything we needed!
-I could drive around town on my 40 miles of full electric range but then also travel throughout the region for work in hybrid mode.
+Fortunately the Chevrolet Volt has provided everything we need!
+I can drive around town on my 40 miles of full electric range but then also travel throughout the region for work in hybrid mode.
 This vehicle has 4 seats and has fit two car seats in the back.
-The car currently has a booster seat for our 5 year old and a car seat for our 3 year old.
+The car currently has a booster seat for our 7 year old and a car seat for our 4 year old.
 A plug-in hybrid was the perfect purchase for us in 2015 and continues to be so for our family.
 For the first year and half we owned this vehicle we lived in an old ranger cabin and charged Level I at home.
-We moved to a multi-unit condo complex around 5 years ago and primarily use Level I charging through an exterior 110 outlet but supplement with some publicly available Level II charging in downtown Jackson near my office.
-Our next vehicle will be full electric but we’re pleased to have been driving around Jackson on electric for almost 6 years with this plug-in hybrid.
+We moved to a multi-unit condo complex around 7 years ago and primarily use Level I charging through an exterior 110 outlet but supplement with some publicly available Level II charging in downtown Jackson near my office.
+Our next vehicle will be full electric but we’re pleased to have been driving around Jackson on electric for 8 years with this plug-in hybrid.
 We bought this vehicle used and believe used plug-in hybrids and electric vehicles will play a pivotal role in advancing electric vehicle ownership and use in the coming years.
-Don’t hesitate to reach to learn more about my experience!
+Don’t hesitate to reach out to learn more about my experience!